fjavierGIT/C9S4_Course_Project-Shiny_App_Repp_Pitch/README.md

 - Was the presentation completed in slidify or R Presenter?
 - Was it 5 pages?
 - Did it contain an R expression that got evaluated and displayed?
-- Did it contain an R expression that got evaluated and displayed?
 - Was it hosted on github or Rpubs?
 - Was the server calculation displayed in the html page?
 - Here's your opportunity to give this presentation a +1 for being well done.
 Did they tinker around with the default style?
 Was the presentation particularly lucid and well organized?
 In other words, the student made a legitimate try.